-- Ages ranged from the youngest of 52 to the oldest of 97.
-More than half were 75 years old or older. - Nearly a quarter of those who died had attained a high school education, while 14% had attended college but did not have a degree and 62% had college degrees. - Of the 63 patients who died, 46 died by patient choice and 17 from the underlying illness.
-The average number of days between the time the prescription was written and the date of death for those patients who died from administering the prescription was 20 days.
+- Ages ranged from the youngest of 31 to the oldest of 98.
+Distribution across age groups were similar with nearly half being 75 and older. - Over 35% of those who died had attained a high school education, while 18% had attended college but did not have a degree and 47% had college degrees. - Of the 67 patients who died, 53 died by patient choice, 12 from the underlying illness and two unknowns.
+The average number of days between the time the prescription was written and the date of death for those patients who died from administering the prescription was 20 days. - Cancer was the terminal condition in 42 of the cases of death of patients under the Act.
+This represented 63% of the total.
+Amyotrophic lateral sclerosis (ALS) was indicated in six deaths, heart disease in five deaths, chronic obstructive pulmonary disease (COPD) and end stage renal disease in four deaths each.
+The six other conditions were Parkinson's Disease, Muscular Dystrophy, Crohn's disease, cerebral amyloid angiopathy, multiple system atrophy, and inclusive body myositis with one case each.